 Throughout the book, Zach must overcome problems of his own.
 He has anger management issues, and school is often a challenge for him.
 He wishes that his life were more like the fantasy and sci-fi movies he watches.
 Cline does a great job portraying how Zach deals with his problems and showing Zach’s emotions as his life dramatically changes.

-Although Cline uses the common plotline of an alien invasion, he turns it into a much different and more interesting story.
+Although Cline uses the common plotline of an alien invasion, he turns it into a different and more interesting story.
 Zach, who has already seen and read classic alien invasion movies and novels such as Ender’s Game, believes that his experience with an alien invasion will be similar.
-I found it interesting to see how Cline depicts an alien invasion differently from other books, and to watch how Zach handles a real alien invasion.
+I found it interesting to see how Cline depicts an alien invasion differently from other books.
+That, and to watch how Zach handles a real alien invasion.

 Armada was a very worthwhile read.
 I enjoyed everything from the characters in the story to the incredibly entertaining plotline.
 I suggest this book to everyone, whether you like sci-fi or not.